trueagi-io/hyperon-experimental/CONTRIBUTING.md

 ## Code style

-We have no specific code style rules for now.
-Please take a look at the existing code and stick to its style.
+We have small set of code style rules for now.
+The rule of thumb is to take a look at the existing code and stick to its style.

+### General

+If you want to leave some reminder in code, for example to fix somthing later, you can do it by two ways.
+Add a comment starting with `FIXME` to mark something which should be done before the PR is merged.
+Add a comment starting with `TODO` to mark the improvement which can be postponed and done later by a separate PR.
+Main purpose of `TODO` comment is to trigger a developer who looks at the code after you and make him fix the issue if it is apropriate.
+If change or question is big enough or it affects the API of the module it is better to raise an issue instead.

+### Rust

+When working on Rust C API prefere making `unsafe` blocks as small as possible.
+It allows easily detect blocks which can be a source of issues.
+Usually it is not required to mark C API functions `unsafe` because they are not intended to be used from the Rust safe code.